 Natural Stone: Strong, weather-resistant, and low maintenance.
 Perfect for everything from fireplaces to exterior siding, patios and outdoor kitchens.

-Cultured Stone: Lighter, but more prone to cracking, fading, and moisture damage over time.
+Manufactured Stone: Lighter, but more prone to cracking, fading, and moisture damage over time.

 Why it matters: For projects meant to last, natural stone is a safer bet.